GangshanJing/jinglab.github.io/_pages/teaching.md

 <div class="teaching-section" style="margin-bottom:2.5rem; padding:2rem; border-radius:1rem; box-shadow:0 2px 8px rgba(0,0,0,0.04);">
   <h2 style="color:#054469; margin-top:0;">📢 Upcoming Course</h2>
-  <p style="font-size:1.08rem; color:#054469;">I am excited to announce a new course titled <strong>Multi-Agent Systems</strong> (in English), which is expected to commence next semester.
+  <p style="font-size:1.08rem; color:#054469;">I am excited to announce a new course titled <strong>Multi-Agent Systems</strong> (in English), which is expected to commence in the semester of 2026 Spring.
 This course is open to both undergraduate and graduate students.
 All are welcome!</p>
   <p style="font-size:1.05rem; color:#054469;">Detailed information will be announced here soon.</p>
 </div>